 Jim was awarded the Athletic Coordinator of the Year at UTA.
 Jim’s intramural teams, “The Jolly Jivin Seals,” boasted 80 team players, and they competed in every sporting event on the campus.

 Meanwhile, Jim became a very popular guy.
-He was nicknamed, Rainbow, because of his ability to throw a 60 yard, perfect spiral pass with deadly accuracy.
 Jim was elected the Dorm President.
 It was a job he didn’t want, but he soon found that it had many great benefits.
 The HR Manager of General Motors approached Jim with a proposition.
 He needed college kids to work on Monday and Friday nights to make sure they had enough people to maintain the assembly lines.
 The pay was outrageously high, and Jim was the person that picked the workers.
 It helped pay for Jim’s last two years of college and he was able to graduate college with no debt.
 Jim also served as an RA in the dorm, not because he had applied for the job, but because the staff knew he controlled a large part of the dorm population.
 It all seemed like free money to him.

 Jim was appointed to the President's Advisory Counsel for UTA.
 It was a rather humorous introduction to the team.
 Jim's nickname, "Rainbow", had become so popular that even the Dean's were using it.
 Nobody seemed to know his real name."